named-data/NDN-CCL-API/memory-content-cache.rst

     Add the Data packet to the cache so that it is available to use to answer interests.
 If data.getMetaInfo().getFreshnessPeriod() is specified,
     set the staleness time to now plus data.getMetaInfo().getFreshnessPeriod(), which is checked during cleanup to remove stale content.
-After removing stale content, remove timed-out pending interests from :ref:`storePendingInterest <MemoryContentCache.storePendingInterest>`, then
+This also checks if cleanupIntervalMilliseconds milliseconds have passed and removes stale content from the cache.
+After removing stale content, remove timed-out pending interests from
+    :ref:`storePendingInterest <MemoryContentCache.storePendingInterest>`, then
     if the added Data packet satisfies any interest, send it and remove the interest from the pending interest table.